jbloom/GenomeSciences541/source/homework_2/homework_2.rst

 This is the second homework from Jesse Bloom for Genome Sciences 541.

-It is due at 11 PM on May 27, 2016.
-Submit it via the DropBox link from Bill Noble.
+It is due on May 25, 2017.
+Submit it via the DropBox link.

 For this homework, you should choose a gene of interest to yourself and perform a phylogenetic analysis using `RAxML`_ like we did for the first homework and in lecture 2.